GammaTauAI/opentau/README.md

-# Using OpenAI Codex for Gradual Type Inference
+# OpenTau: Using OpenAI Codex for Gradual Type Inference

 - Current implementation is focused on TypeScript
   - Python implementation comes next